 Distinguished members of the family include John Cleveland (1613-1658), an English poet, graduated Christ's College, Cambridge in 1632, opposed the election of Oliver Cromwell as member for Cambridge in the Long Parliament, and lost his college post as a result in 1645.
+His name is properly spelt Cleiveland, from the former residence of the family in Yorkshire.

-The Cleavelands were a family of whalers from the islands...
-Another 53 words (4 lines of text) are included under the topic Early Cleevelent Notables in all our PDF Extended History products and printed products wherever possible.
+Another 60 words (4 lines of text) are included under the topic Early Cleevelent Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Cleevelent family

 Many English families tired of political and religious strife left Britain for the new colonies in North America.
 Although the trip itself offered no relief - conditions on the ships were extremely cramped, and many travelers arrived diseased, starving, and destitute - these immigrants believed the opportunities that awaited them were worth the risks.
 Once in the colonies, many of the families did indeed prosper and, in turn, made significant contributions to the culture and economies of the growing colonies.
 An inquiry into the early roots of North American families has revealed a number of immigrants bearing the name Cleevelent or a variant listed above: Moses Cleveland, born in Suffolk, England, who settled in Massachusetts in 1640.